Frequently Asked Questions

 How to collect my prize or award?

-We will use international shipping to deliver all of the 1., 2., 3. prizes - there is no need to travel somewhere.
-The national awards will be sent digitally as a soft-copy.
+We will use international shipping to deliver all of the 1st, 2nd, and 3rd prizes; there is no need to travel somewhere.
+The national awards and final round honours will be sent digitally as a soft copy.

 Registration Costs